 It’s important to note that children generally develop at different curves.
 Even if you observe some of the signs in the above list, it doesn’t confirm that your child has autism.
 As previously mentioned, only a trained specialist can diagnose this condition.

 However, you should take detailed notes about these behavioral signs and present them to the specialist during the assessment.
-According to research, early detection is crucial because timely intervention may have significant and lasting positive effects on later skills.
+According to research, early detection is crucial because timely intervention may significantly and positively affect later skills.

 Research What An Autism Assessment Entails

 After researching what it entails, it would be best to proceed with the autism assessment.
 Not all assessments are the same.
-However, you may be more prepared when you have an idea of how it’s carried out.
+However, you may be more prepared knowing how it’s carried out.

 The assessment includes an interview with you, the parent, and the child.
 Your child may be asked to complete one or two cognitive tests.
 In addition, the specialist will administer the Autism Diagnostic Observation Schedule (ADOS), a diagnostic test wherein your child will perform a series of simple tasks.

-You may check out different blogs on autism assessment or watch videos where an actual assessment is displayed.
+You may check out different blogs on autism assessment or watch videos displaying an actual assessment.
 You may also visit a specialist and ask questions regarding the process that your child will undergo.